 21. Stir the besan very well and incorporate it into the rest of the masala.

-22. Keep the flame on a low and add the beaten curd.
+22. Keep the heat to a low and add the beaten curd.

 23. As soon as you add the curd, begin to stir the mixture quickly.